 📍 Bangkok – Wat SothornWararamWoraviharn (88.8 km): 1.03 hr Wat SothornWararamWoraviharn – Talad Baan Mai (4.2 km): 5 min Talad Baan Mai – TaladKlongSuan (21.6 km): 22 min TaladKlongSuan - Chao Phraya Abhaibhubejhr Hospital (92.8 km): 1.18 hr Chao Phraya Abhaibhubejhr Hospital – Khao Yai (147 km): 2.23 hr

-Escape from the chaotic capital city and take a journey back intoa more traditional Thai era.
-Start with a short train ride to Chachoengsao, a lesser known historical town east of Bangkok (Note: We sometimes experience delays with trains in Thailand.
-Should this occur, it may require changes to the program).
+Escape the chaotic capital city and take a journey back to a more traditional Thai era.
+Begin with a short train ride to Chachoengsao, a lesser-known historical town east of Bangkok.
+(Note: Train delays can occasionally occur in Thailand.
+If this happens, the program may be adjusted, and a private van will be used to reach Chachoengsao instead)

-Upon arrival at the train station in Chachoengsao, hop on a tuk tuk ride to Wat Sothorn Wararam Woraviharn, the famous temple with its remarkable hall made from Italian marble.
-After that, continue to Talad Klong Suan, a 100-year old canal-side market which impresses visitors with its simple daily lifestyle, and be dazzled with its old shop houses and stalls selling a variety of items including food, quaint old utensils and ancient tin toys.
-If a visit falls on the weekends, alternative visit is also Talad Baan Mai, another 100-year old market.
+Upon arrival at the train station in Chachoengsao, hop on a tuk tuk ride to Wat Sothorn Wararam Woraviharn, the famous temple known for its remarkable hall made of Italian marble.
+Afterward, continue to Talad Klong Suan, a 100-year-old canal-side market that charms visitors with its simple daily lifestyle.
+Admire the old shophouses and stalls selling a variety of items, including food, quaint utensils, and antique tin toys.
+If your visit falls on a weekend, an alternative is Talad Baan Mai, another 100-year-old market.

 Continue to the hotel.